SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

 #### parameter/[parameter subtype]

 When retrieving a parameter value of an element, only *parameter* needs to be specified.
-See [Specific PopDetails configurations](#specific-popdetails-configurations)
+See [Specific PopDetails configurations](#specific-popdetails-configurations).

 The following can be specified instead of *[parameter subtype]*: